steveschulze/Photometry/README.md

 usage: field_calibration.py [-h] --ra RA --dec DEC [--radius RADIUS]
                             [--outdir OUTDIR] [--type TYPE]

 Retrieve photometric catalogues.
-2MASS, PS1 and SDSS are the input sources.
+2MASS, PS1, SDSS and SkyMapper are the input catalogues.
 Bessel catalogues are generated through colour equations.
 PS1 and SDSS cats are in the AB system, whereas Bessel and 2MASS cats are in the Vega system.

 optional arguments:
   -h, --help       show this help message and exit